yungmexx/V-Interact/readMe.md

 shown from far away.
 With this off, the points stay invisible until the player is close enough to actually see the prompt.
 ```

-Want me to publish this as an artifact so it's easier to copy, or is pasting it back into Untitled-1 fine?